MuhamedSalihSeyedIbrahim/selinium/README.md

 selinium web builder

 # INFO
-the code uses java eniv
+the code uses java environment
-can be recorded using selinium builder simple d run to be modified an
+And Code can be recorded using selinium builder tool simple  run to be modified an